mechanoChem/openIGA/readme.md

 Overview
 =======================================================================
 openIGA is a an isogeometric analysis based lib.
 It provides Nonuniform Rational B-Splines (NURBS) basis functions with generic finite element method commands for solving partial differential equations.
-Tt uses the automatic differentiation capabilities of the Sacado package from the Trilino library [https://trilinos.org/packages/sacado/], and it used deal.ii[www.dealii.org/download.html] for threads management.
+It uses the automatic differentiation capabilities of the Sacado package from the Trilino library [https://trilinos.org/packages/sacado/], and it used deal.ii[www.dealii.org/download.html] for threads management.
 Currently the code is multi-threaded.

 Version information